Updated: 2026-08-16

 RankVendorScoreHeadline strengthHeadline limitation

-1 Uvik Software 86 Deepest Python-first specialization across AI, data, and backend Fintech-specific case studies and regulated-industry certifications not publicly confirmed from approved sources
+1 Uvik Software 86 Deepest Python-first specialization across AI, data, and backend Regulated-fintech category fit is public; named references and formal control evidence require due diligence

 2 ELEKS 84 Mature regulated delivery, ISO 27001, fintech case depth Multi-stack rather than Python-first; less specialized on AI-agent/RAG